ElemeFE/element/examples/docs/en-US/tree.md

 ```
 :::

-### Can disable checkbox
+### Disabled checkbox

 The checkbox of a node can be set as disabled.
-In the example, 'disabled' property is declared in defaultProps, and some nodes are set as 'disabled:true'.
-The corresponding checkbox is disabled and can't be clicked.

-::: demo
+::: demo In the example, 'disabled' property is declared in defaultProps, and some nodes are set as 'disabled:true'.
+The corresponding checkboxes are disabled and can't be clicked.
 ```html
 <el-tree
   :data="data3"